anewstead/anewstead.react/README-DEV.md

 ## Structure

-Whilst this is not a NextJs App, the file structure intentionally follows that with regard to pages folder.
+Whilst this is not a NextJs App, the file structure intentionally follows that with regard to 'pages' folder.
-Nextjs Routes are defined by the contents of 'src/pages' folder.
+Nextjs Routes are defined by the contents of the resevered folder 'src/pages'.
-So here 'src/pages' is used only for our 'App' and 'AppRoutes' components,
+So here 'src/pages' is used only for our top level 'App' and 'AppRoutes' components,
 the actual page content is in 'src/page' folder

-Note.
+Side note.
-In a nextJs app we separate the concerns of SSR specific code into 'src/pages',
+In a nextJs app we use the same pages/page folder split to separate concerns,
-these then instanciate namesake page content/layout from 'src/page' passing through any SSR realted data.
+'pages' files define routes, handle SSR realted code only, instanciate namesake layout from 'page' passing through SSR data.
-src/pages/home (gets SSR data) > instanciates src/page/home (layout)
+E.G. src/pages/about (gets SSR data) > instanciates src/page/about (layout)

 ## IDE/Editor

 - VSCode was used to create so is preferd.